pretix/pretix-docs/docs/topics/event-series.md

 In order to create several new dates for this event series, click :btn-icon:fa3-plus: Create many new dates:.

-If “Dates” is missing from the navigation menu, you have insufficient permission or your event has not been set up as an event series and you need to create a new event.

-If you click on one of them or create a new one, you will see the following form:

-Here, you can make changes to the following fields, most of which are optional:

-Name

-    This is the public name of your date.
-It should be descriptive enough to tell the user which date to select in a calendar.
-Active

-    This date will only show up for customers if you check this box.
-In this sense, it corresponds to the “live” setting of events.
-Event start time

-    The date and time that this date starts at.
-Event end time

-    The date and time this date ends at.
-Location

-    This is the location of your date in a human-readable format.
-We will show this on the ticket shop frontpage, but it might also be used e.g. in Wallet tickets.
-Admission time

-    The admission date and time to show on the ticket shop page or on the tickets.
-Frontpage text

-    A text to show on the front page of the ticket shop for this date.
-Start of presale

-    If you set this, no ticket will be sold before the time you set.
-If you set this on event series level as well, both dates must be in the past for the tickets to be available.
-End of presale

-    If you set this, no ticket will be sold after the time you set.
-If you set this on event series level as well, both dates must be in the future for the tickets to be available.
-Quotas

-    As for all events, no tickets will be available unless there is a quota created for them that specifies the number of tickets available.
-You can create multiple quotas that are assigned to this date directly from this interface.
-Item prices

-    This is a table of all products configured for your shop.
-If you want, you can enter a new price for each one of them in the right column to make them cheaper or more expensive for this date.
-If you leave a field empty, the price will follow the product’s default price.

 ## Troubleshooting

 #### The button :fa3-calendar: Dates: does not appear in the sidebar on the left